mimblewimble/grin/doc/intro.md

   * A blinding factor *r* and a value *v* used for scalar multiplication for the curve points G,H correspondingly, and subsequently summed to be `r*G + v*H`.
   * A range proof that among other things shows that *v* is non-negative.
-* n transaction fee in cleartext.
+* A transaction fee in cleartext.
 * A signature its private key is formed by computing the excess value (the sum of all output values plus the fee, minus the input values).